PKPandurangan/sydjs-app/README.md

+## SydJS App

 ![SydJS App](http://sydjs.com/images/icon.png)
 ===================================

+## About

-[SydJS App](http://sydjs.com) is a companion app to the SydJS Website.
+[SydJS App](http://sydjs.com) is a companion app to the SydJS Website built on the Cordova platform for iOS & Android.

 This is the complete source code for iOS & Android platforms.